phibenz/Pong_QLearning/README.md

 ## Usage
 If all parameters are set the training or game can be started with `python3 runPyPong.py`.
+You can download an example [DataSet and Netfile](https://drive.google.com/drive/folders/0B7dEhv2cpxLQRGdqby1OZktkc0U?usp=sharing).
+Store those files in the folder DataSets and NetFiles, respectively.
+You can also download the learning1.csv and reward1.csv, which store the loss information and the accumulated reward over one testing epoch.
+These Files can be stored in the LearningFile folder.
-In the current configuration (see runPyPong.py), this command loads a state after 100.000.000 training steps.
+In the current configuration (see runPyPong.py), this command loads a state after 100.000.000  training steps (for this the aforementioned files have to be downloaded).
 The neural network is set up to three hidden layers with 40 nodes each (see pypong/q_network.py).
+If you don't want to download the files and see the initial behavior of the agent, then set the `LOAD_NET_NUMBER` parameter in runPyPong.py to `0`.
+If you want to train the network set `TRAINING` to `True`.

 ## Game structure
 Q-Learning is based on Markov Decision Processes ([MDP](https://en.wikipedia.org/wiki/Markov_decision_process)).
 Therefore states, actions, and rewards have